Chamoli, Uttarakhand

 Altitude gain: From 8,045 ft at Didna to 11,320 ft at Ali Bugyal

-Stay: Overnight camping at Ali Bugyal on twin-sharing basis
+Stay: Overnight camping at Ali Bugyal on a twin-sharing basis

 Terrain: Dense oak and rhododendron forests opening into vast alpine meadows